bigmlcom/bigml-node/docs/index.md

 classify a dataset of input data.
 They are analogous to the batch predictions generated from models, but for anomalies.
 These resources are handled through `bigml.BatchAnomalyScore`.

+- **projects** These resources are meant for organizational purposes only.
+The rest of resources can be related to one `project` that groups them.
+Only sources can be assigned to a `project`, the rest of resources inherit the `project` reference from its originating source.
+Projects are handled through `bigml.Project`.

 Creating resources
 ------------------